LEGAL FORM AND FRAMEWORK FOR GOVERNANCE

 Committees in the College are, conventionally, divided between the statutory functions of the Governing Body (governance, finances, staffing etc.) and the Academic Board’s management of academic business (admissions, standards, teaching, research, assessment etc.).
 The Governing Body has overall responsibility for the Governance of the College ensuring compliance with the College's Strategic aims.

-Membership of the committees is determined in a number of ways and full details for each committee are available from the Director of Administration.
+Membership of the committees is determined in a number of ways and full details for each committee are available from the Clerk to the Governing Body.

 COMMITTEES OF THE GOVERNING BODY

 - Governing Body

 COMMITTEES OF THE ACADEMIC BOARD

 - Academic Planning Committee

 - Departmental Boards

 - Research Committee